Geethree/g3-site/resume/markdown/gspencer_eng.md

     * Lead an SRE team in shifting manual legacy bare metal deployments to fully automated CI/CD deployments to Kubernetes
     * Implemented, maintained and operated a cloud native observability platform comprised of: Prometheus, grafana, alertmanager, sumologic and pagerduty
     * Implemented SSO via Okta for all mission-critical systems - from baremetal auth to internal apps to AWS to Eat Club
-    * Designed and implemented a global transit network by:
+    * Designed and implemented a programmatically(python) defined global transit network by:
        * Dynamically reconfigure the global network multi-region multi-cluster kubernetes footprint with local facilities via BGP peering
        * Provide a secure intranet for employees across the country, in Singapore, France and contractors in India
     * Provided mentorship and training across the teams with respect to: architecture, CI/CD, infrastructure and networking